Unicode to ascii converterWorld's simplest unicode tool

 Check Unicode Version

-Check the Unicode version of the given Unicode data.
+Check the Unicode version of the given Unicode characters.

 Check if the given Unicode has valid encoding.